 Reuben was diagnosed with Juvenile Idiopathic Arthritis (extended oligo type) when he was 20 months old, and then with Uveitis when he was 3 years old.
-He is now 7 years old and is currently on biological medication to manage both diseases.
 It is his lower joints that are affected.

 Despite the flares and medication he is a very active child.
-He has completed a year dancing with the Birmingham Royal Ballet on a scholarship programme, and has just been offered classes for a further year!
+He has danced with the Birmingham Royal Ballet on a scholarship programme.
 He also loves swimming, football and cycling.

 Keeping up with his peers has not always been plain sailing, although joint flares have rarely caused him to miss lessons, and discomfort often temporarily fades away amidst the fun and excitement of school and activities.
 Fatigue has also been a challenge for Reuben, but again the excitement of taking part in his favourite activities has enabled him to push through and achieve more than we might have thought possible.

 Reuben, like many other children living with JIA, shows tremendous resilience and can bounce back quickly after a flare.
 Of course there are good and bad days.
 On the good days, you could never distinguish Reuben from any other child.
 On the very bad it can take a couple of hours and lots of pain relief and hot water bottles (and cuddles) before he is able to get up and walk.
 On the more difficult days he might choose to sit out some of the more difficult routines at ballet or skip a football session, but due to his determination such occurrences are rare.